petercz1/UK_property_mapping/README.md

 ## caveat

-The landregistry site is v-e-r-y-
+The landregistry site is v-e-r-y slow.
+Expect

 Enjoy.